LittletreeZou/Cross-Modal-Cloze-Task/README.md

 # Cross-Modal Cloze Task

-This repository is for ACL 2022 findings paper: **Cross-Modal Cloze Task: A New Task to Brain-to-Word Decoding**. fMRI60_CMC and fMRI180_CMC has been released at the file folder `datasets`.
+We realase the datasets for our ACL-2022 Findings's paper: **Cross-Modal Cloze Task: A New Task to Brain-to-Word Decoding**.
+The fMRI60_CMC and fMRI180_CMC datasets can be found at the file folder `datasets`.

 **Format of data:**